Oct. 24, 2014

 In 1978 I had a one-year-long junior fellowship at the Dumbarton Oaks Centre for Byzantine Studies in the Georgetown neighbourhood of Washington D.C. , during the course of which my ex and I were housed in a nearby apartment building otherwise known as the Roach Motel.
-There are a number of things I remember about that year, which I spent mostly writing a first draft of Sabra the Astonishing, my perennial work-in-progress, all the while pretending to write my PhD thesis on the life and times of Athanasius of Alexandrea.
-Yes, I know.
-Bad.
-Very Bad.
+There are a number of things I remember about that year, which I spent mostly writing a first draft of The Virgin of Bright Leaf, my perennial work-in-progress, all the while pretending to write my PhD thesis on the life and times of Athanasius of Alexandrea.

 There are a number of things I remember about that year.

 There was the couple next door who, at least three times a week, fought until the wee hours of the morning and, what was particularly annoying, endlessly and stupidly repeated themselves, as in:

 "No, YOU shut up!"